Liu-Jinyuan/liu-jinyuan.github.io/index.md

 Jinyuan received his Batchelor's Degree in Engineering Themophysics from Tsinghua Univerisity, China, in 2020.
 After working as a post-baccalaureate researcher at the same institute for six months, he joined the CFD Lab in Jan.
 2021.
 He has also been working as a pre-doctoral researcher on turbulent boundary layers at the University of Waterloo and turbulent channels at Universidad Politecnica de Madrid.

-Jinyuan is also an aviation photographer (shutter count ~80,000), with more than 400 photos published on the largest peer-reviewed database jetphotos.com [(personal profile)](https://www.jetphotos.com/photographer/144411).
+Jinyuan is also an aviation photographer (shutter count ~80,000), with more than 500 photos published on the largest peer-reviewed database jetphotos.com [(personal profile)](https://www.jetphotos.com/photographer/144411).
 He swims and plays the trumpet when he is not pretending to be a fluid dymanicist.
-He played Go (Wei-Qi) previously, and was ranked amateur 5-dan by Chinese Go Association.
+He plays Go (Wei-Qi) since elementary school, and was ranked amateur 5-dan by Chinese Go Association.

 ### Education
 Ph.
 D. student in Fluid Mechanics, Department of Mechanical and Aerospace Engineering, UC San Diego, Jan.
 2021 - present